Burghfield: Road

+Reading Buses operates services on Routes 2 and 2a between central Reading, Burghfield Common and Mortimer.

+Rail

+The nearest railway stations are Theale to the north, Reading Green Park to the north east and Mortimer to the south.
+From Theale, services run eastbound to Reading and London Paddington and westbound to Newbury.
+Reading Green Park and Mortimer are both on the Reading to Basingstoke line.

+All trains at these stations are operated by Great Western Railway.
+The typical off-peak service frequency on both routes is two trains per hour weekdays and Saturdays and hourly on Sundays.

 Kennet and Avon Canal

 The Kennet and Avon Canal passes through the north of the parish.
 It links the River Kennet at Newbury to the River Avon at Bath, but forms just part of a larger navigation between the River Thames at Reading and the Floating Harbour at Bristol.
 The River Kennet was made navigable to Newbury in 1723, and the River Avon to Bath in 1727.
 The canal between Newbury and Bath opened in 1810.
 In the later 19th century and early 20th century the canal fell into disuse following competition from the Great Western Railway, who owned the canal.
 In the latter half of the 20th century the canal was restored, largely by volunteers, and today is a popular heritage tourism destination, for boating, canoeing, fishing, walking and cycling.
 It is also important for wildlife conservation.
 There are moorings on the Kennet and Avon Canal on the offside bank downstream of Burghfield Island and at the layby on Burghfield Island (near Burghfield Bridge).
 The canal has a number of locks, Sheffield Lock, Garston Lock and Burghfield Lock, and a swing-bridge along the Burghfield stretch.